- Things to Know

-- How is transient ischemic attack (TIA) diagnosed?
+Things to know about transient ischemic attack (TIA)

 - The risks for TIA are the same as for heart attack, stroke, and peripheral artery disease, and include smoking, high blood pressure, high cholesterol, diabetes, and family history.

-- Since TIAs resolve on their own, the goal for treatment is to minimize the risk of future TIAs and stroke.
+- Since TIAs resolve on their own, the goal of treatment is to minimize the risk of future TIAs and stroke.
 Treatment involves looking for the reason why the TIA occurred.

 - Treatment may include aspirin or other anti-platelet medications like Aggrenox or clopidogrel (Plavix).